AimalChat/Lab8-part-2/README.md

 21. How might the CommandWords class provide more detail on each command?
 For instance, a list of command words, whether each has a second word, and what each command does.
 Add a method to your version of CommandWords to provide this and add a command word to the game whose use will call that method and displays what it returns.

+We could add further fields to a command such as int length and String Utility.
+Then we simply just return those fields with accessor methods and print them out in the CommandWords class.

 22. Find out what the model-view-controller pattern is.
 You can do a web search to get information, or you can use any other sources you find.
 How is it related to the topic discussed here?
 What does it suggest?